kristenvaccaro/antisocial-computing/discussions.md

 - Evaluation (i.e.,  What criteria would you use to assess ...?
 What is the most important …?
 What do you think about ...?)
 - Questions about methods (i.e., strengths/weaknesses, alternative approaches)

 Avoid yes/no questions.
-What/Why/How are likely to be more engaging.
 Do not answer your own questions.
 As much as possible, avoid sharing your own opinions before the discussion gets rolling.

-Please work with any other discussion leaders that day to create a single set of questions.

-Submit your initial list of questions (before combining with any other discussion leaders) to the Canvas assignment before the start of class.
+Submit your list of questions here: https://docs.google.com/document/d/12JfJT3Hs0fcH_o4qljhEWH_HFFBOowhQXil2nRnzx0k/edit?usp=sharing